Foundation Competencies

 The only exception to this is if you are a refugee.
 Refugees (as defined on the UKVI website) are advised to contact the recruiting organisation for further guidance but should submit a Certificate of Readiness to Enter Specialty Training, if possible.

-In addition, applicants are required to have had 12 months experience after achieving full GMC registration (or equivalent post licensing experience) by the start date for the post they are applying for.
+In addition, you are required to have had 12 months experience after achieving full GMC registration (or equivalent post licensing experience) by the start date for the post you are applying for.

-Before completing a Certificate of Readiness to Enter Specialty Training form, applicants are advised to read the applicant guidance.
+Before completing a Certificate of Readiness to Enter Specialty Training form, you are advised to read the applicant guidance.

 Foundation Competence and CREST guides